khaiwyon/materials/week_3/day_3/1_voting_challenge.md

 - If you're feeling very ambitious, add these features:
   - If a user has voted on this post or comment, it will highlight the button with another color.
   - The ability to un-vote.
 Currently if a user has vote, they can only change it with a `-1` or `thumbs down` vote or vice versa.

+- Tie this in with ActionCable and AJAX, if a user votes it would reflect on the views for others as well.